tahmid-chowdhury/SOFE4630U-MS1/README.md

 1. The same folder used in the previous subsection contains another Python script file, **consumer.py**.

       <img src="images/consumer_2.jpg" alt="Get the project ID from the GCP console" width="455">
-3. Let's go through the code:
+2. Let's go through the code:
       * Lines 1-4: importing the needed libraries
       * Lines 8-9: search the current directory for JSON files and set the first file found to the environment variable **GOOGLE_APPLICATION_CREDENTIALS**.
 The **google.cloud** library will access this environment variable to grant access to the Pub/Sub.
-      * Lines 12-13: define the project and topic names. **Note**: you will set the project name in line 12 before running the script.
+      * Lines 12-15: define the project and topic names as well as the subscription ID. **Note**: you will set the project name in line 12 before running the script.
-      * Lines 16-18: create a publisher for the topic and set the full topic path.
+      * Lines 17-19: create a subscriber from the topic and set the full topic path.
-      * lines 21-36: a loop that will iterate 100 times to publish messages to the topic
-      * Lines 23-27: read the message and stop the loop for a blank input.
+      * lines 33-40: subscribe to the topic and set a callback function to be called automatically for each message received.
+      * Lines 24-31: The callback function that will be called automatically for any received message.
-      * line 29: convert the message to bytes.
-This is called serialization.
-It's needed before sending the message to the topic.
+      * line 26: convert the message from bytes to stringwhich is the format of the messages sent by the publisher.
+This is called deserialization.
-      * Lines 32-33: send the serialized message into the topic.
+      * Lines 31: acknowledge The Pub/Sub that the message have been recieved and processed.
-      * Line 36: ensure that the publishing has been completed successfully.
-It will throw an exception if a time-out occurs before receiving an acknowledgment.
+3. Get the project ID from the GCP console and type it in the 12th line.
+You can change the topic name and the subscription ID in lines 13 and 14 if needed to match the open you have already created.
+4. The JSON file containing the key to the service account is already exist in the folder during the previous subsection.
+Thus, it will be accessed by the consumer as well because both the consumer and the producer are in the same folder.
+5. Run the **producer.py** script.
+6. Run the **consumer.py** script.
+7. Enter messages to be published by the producer and observe them received by the consumer.

 ## Simulating a Real Meter.

 <img src="images/smartMeter.jpg" alt="smartMeter" width="650">